williammrt/jlox/README.md

 - [x]  Chapter 8.
 Statements and State
 - [x]  Chapter 9.
 Control Flow
 - [x]  Chapter 10.
 Functions
-- [ ]  Chapter 11.
+- [x]  Chapter 11.
 Resolving and Binding
 - [ ]  Chapter 12.
 Classes
 - [ ]  Chapter 13.
 Inheritance

 It requires C++17 (`std::variant`), you can build the executable by a simple `make`.
-Introduction to [Lox language](https://craftinginterpreters.com/the-lox-language.html#functions), similar syntax to C. Support for closue, class and inheritance is ongoing.
+Introduction to [Lox language](https://craftinginterpreters.com/the-lox-language.html#functions), similar syntax to C. Support for class and inheritance is ongoing.